 Verify the Tenant’s Income

-So, how exactly will you be able to verify their income?
+So, how exactly will you be able to verify an applicants income?
 You can do this in any of the following three ways.
-One, by asking the tenant to provide you with recent and dated pay stubs.
+One, by asking the applicant to provide you with recent and dated pay stubs.
 Two, by requiring them to provide a W2 tax form.

 The form will show their income from the previous tax year.
 Or three, by giving their employer a call.